Virtual Interview Guide: How to Appear Professional for a Virtual Interview

 Dressing for Success

-Skype is a great tool for conducting virtual face-to-face meetings and interviews, particularly if you’re a working mother interviewing from home or conducting a long-distance interview.
-The interaction allows you to get a personal feel for the other party without being physically in the same place.
-Although it’s somewhat informal compared to an in-person interview, professional presentation is important, including how you look and dress.
-In addition, you should consider the backdrop of the space where you conduct your interview.
+Virtual meeting platforms are a great tool for conducting face-to-face meetings and interviews, particularly if you’re working remotely or not able to travel.
+The online interaction allows you to get a personal feel for the other party without being physically in the same place, and can increase efficiency in most cases.

-If you’re conducting your Skype interview from home, make sure your location is free of distractions and disruptions, including children, pets and other common household noises.
+If you’re conducting your virtual interview from home, make sure your location is free of distractions and disruptions, including children, pets and other common household noises.

-Dress for your Skype interview as you would for an in-person interview.
-This means wearing professional business attire such as a dress shirt and jacket, dressy blouse or dress with a classic cut—nothing too tight or cleavage-revealing.
-Even though, theoretically, you won’t be seen from the waist down, fully dress from head-to-toe anyway.
-It will make you feel as though you’re in a business setting in a business state of mind and not simply talking to someone via video chat from your spare bedroom.
-Do your hair and makeup as you normally would for an interview, and accessorize in a classic fashion—nothing too big or flashy.
+Dress for your virtual interview as you would for an in-person interview.
+This means wearing professional business attire such as a dress shirt and jacket, blouse or dress with a classic cut.
+In traditional virtual meetings, only your top half will be visible, so the choice of bottoms is not as important.
+However, it is recommended that you dress from head-to-toe anyway.
+It will make you feel as though you’re in a business setting and place you in a business state of mind.
+Try to mimic what you would do to prepare for an in person interview.
+Do your hair and makeup as you normally would for an interview, and don't wear distracting jewelry or ties.

 Position yourself in front of your video camera a few minutes before the interview starts so can avoid awkwardly repositioning after you’re connected.
 A few other tips for making your interview a winner include:

-- When you speak, look into the camera, not at the screen, to give the impression of being eye-to-eye.
+- When you speak, look into the camera as much as possible, not at the screen, to give the impression of being eye-to-eye.